heikadog/zml/README.md

 - [Submit someone to the list, request to be removed, or submit feedback.](https://zmlform.heika.dog)

-Because there's already a form to submit accounts to the list and request to be removed, don't submit them as an issue or pull request; submit them at <https://zmlform.heika.dog> instead so your response is kept confidential.
-Only submit an issue or pull request if you have a suggestion or fix for this GitHub repo itself.
+Because there's already a form to submit accounts to the list and request to be removed, don't submit them as a pull request.
+Instead, submit them at <https://zmlform.heika.dog> so your response is kept confidential and we can get as much information as possible.
+Only submit a pull request if you have a suggestion or fix for this GitHub repo itself.